Expertise

 Publications

-Sarah lectures as part of the MSc in Aviation Safety at Cranfield University and has spoken at several events hosted by the Royal Aeronautical Society, the Association of Personal Injury Lawyers and the European Air Law Association (EALA).
-She regularly comments on aviation law issues and has appeared on radio and TV.
+Sarah presents as part of the MSc in Aviation Safety at Cranfield University, regularly speaks at conference events and has appeared on radio and TV.

 Personal